‘50 Things They Don't Want You to Know’: HarperCollins Reveals Breitbart Editor Jerome Hudson's Book Cover

 Publishing powerhouse HarperCollins has released the book of Breitbart News Entertainment Editor Jerome Hudson’s highly anticipated book, 50 Things They Don’t Want You to Know, which promises to deliver the counterintuitive facts the establishment media have worked so hard to hide.

-On the most axial issues facing the nation, your professors, your politicians in Washington, D.C., TV talking heads, and Hollywood celebrities don’t want you to know that:
+On the most axial issues facing the nation; your professors; your politicians in Washington, DC; TV talking heads; and Hollywood celebrities don’t want you to know that:

 - Black and Hispanic students are more underrepresented at America’s top colleges and universities than before affirmative action.